 Winter is coming!
 Do you have a plan to stay fit?

-Indoor cycling bikes such as Mad Dogg Athletics Spin Bikes, the M3 Plus indoor cycles by Keiser, the Life Fitness Lifecycle GX series, and the Cycleops Phantom series have a huge following of athletes whose primary goals are to burn a large number of calories while increasing the cardiovascular efficiency.
-You can find these in gyms across the country, but many of these brands also create an affordable model for home users.
-There are also many lesser-known models that are working out for fitness enthusiasts, and I’ll highlight those.
-Finally,I’ll also include a small list of the models I have concerns about.
+Indoor cycling bikes such as Mad Dogg Athletics Spin Bikes, the M3 Plus indoor cycles by Keiser, the Life Fitness Lifecycle GX series, and the Cycleops Phantom series have a massive following of athletes whose primary goal is to burn a large number of calories while increasing the cardiovascular efficiency.

 - Top Pick – Mad Dogg Spin Bike